pvarki/docker-rasenmaeher-integration/README.rst

 Getting the admin login invite code for first admin::

     docker compose exec -it rmapi /bin/bash -c "rasenmaeher_api addcode"

+If you get "no such service -d", make sure whatever you copy-pasted the command from did not render the dash (ASCII 0x2D) as some other codepoint with a glyph that looks deceptively similar.
+When in doubt write the commands yourself instead of copy-pasting.

 Services
 ^^^^^^^^